openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  When you create an account, you are asked for the following information.

  * Your full name.
+This name is used on certificates that you earn and is shown on your edX profile if you share a full profile.
  * The username that will identify you to course teams and to other learners.
  * A password.
- * Your country or region.
+ * The country or region that you live in.

  .. note:: When you register an account, you specify a username that will
     represent you on edX.
-Your username, not your full name, is used to identify you to course team members and other learners.
-Your full name is used on any certificates that you earn.
+Your username is used to identify you to course team members and other learners.
 You cannot change your public username after you register.
 EdX recommends that you select your username carefully.